Hello everyone! In today’s article, I’ll be documenting my recent stay over at Hotel Bencoolen.

 However, great service cannot hide the fact that Hotel Bencoolen is worse for the wear.
 From the dimly lit corridors, to the multiple cleanliness issues in the room, Hotel Bencoolen fell short on key aspects of the guest experience.
 It also faces stiff competition in the budget 3-star hotel segment.
 If having a bathtub and a pool is essential to you, alternatives such as Hotel Royal has bigger rooms, while Santa Grand East Coast has cleaner rooms.
 Both hotels can be had for around $80, or about 20% cheaper than the regular going rate of Hotel Bencoolen.
 I’ll say this – I don’t regret my stay, but Hotel Bencoolen is unfortunately not compelling enough for me to return either.
 Pakcik did suggest that I try their sister property, Hotel Bencoolen @ Hong Kong Street, a 4-star establishment that is newer and better maintained.
 If I do, I’ll be sure to do an in-depth review of it here.

 Those interested in booking a stay at Hotel Bencoolen can do so on the Traveloka app.
-Traveloka constantly has some sort of ongoing promotion, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book the hotel, and as you can see I’ve been honest in my review.

 Hotel Bencoolen’s Location: